cotes2020/jekyll-theme-chirpy/_posts/life/2021-11-08-CompanyBenefit.md

 - Dependent Day Care **Flexible Spending Account** 5000

 HSA:
 - You can use an HSA to save before-tax money to pay for eligible `medical, dental, and vision expenses, like coinsurance, copays, and more`.
-Apple also contributes to your HSA with Optum Bank.
 - If you have an account balance of `$2100` or greater, you can invest your money, and all earnings grow tax-free.
 - At the end of the calendar year, any unused money rolls over.
 - If you leave or retire, you can take the account with you, and you can use the money to pay for Medicare and other health expenses in retirement.